 A Madisonian Journey to Reclaim My Role as a Citizen

-While I didn’t agree with their conclusions, the anger and passion displayed by many of the participants at the Town Hall meeting were striking.
+While I didn’t agree with their conclusions, the anger and passion displayed by many of the participants at the Town Hall meeting was striking.
 That rage continues to energize American political life.
-The rejection of redistribution and concern about having fewer benefits was a major driver.
+The rejection of redistribution and concern about having less benefits was a major driver.
 For others the focus on expanding insurance at a time when few were held accountable for the 2008 disastrous financial crisis was unacceptable.
-But as then President Obama said to then House Speaker Eric Cantor, “Elections have consequences”.
+But as former President Obama said to than House Speaker Eric Cantor, “Elections have consequences”

 For the next few years, I watched as the nation became more polarized.
 With each legal challenge of the legislation, milestone in the implementation, and federal election, the passions driving a segment of the population infused our body politic with divisiveness and our governing institutions with increasing pathology and dysfunction.
+The support of Donald Trump and his election in 2016 didn’t surprise me, given my understanding of the power of resentment that drives people's action.
 Concurrently, digital technology evolved with social media platforms assuming greater importance in “wiring” the body politic.
-Following the ACA legislation, and the battle around its passage and implementation, has provided me an opportunity to test and magnify my citizen evolution/transformation.
+Following the ACA legislation, and the battle around its passage and implementation, and recognition of the many pathologies within the American body politic, has provided me an opportunity to test and magnify my citizen evolution/transformation.

-James Madison was not a physician however he was using medical metaphor to provide a diagnosis of the governments that had existed at the time and to provide a treatment plan to address their pathology.
-His use of the disease metaphor, which included a description of the pathology and symptoms of the post-revolutionary war government structured by the Articles of Confederation, was instrumental in the creation of the constitutional architecture of the American republic as a treatment plan.
+James Madison, was not a physician however he was using medical metaphor to provide a diagnosis of the governments that had existed at the time and to provide a treatment plan to address their pathology.
+His use of the disease metaphor, that included a description of the pathology and symptoms of the post revolutionary war government structured by the Articles of Confederation, were instrumental in the creation of the constitutional architecture of the American republic as a treatment plan.

-As a physician, I found Madison’s use of the disease metaphor particularly intriguing.
-In particular, what inspired me was Madison’s ability to communicate through the Federalist papers his reasoning for the constitution.
-Similar to the activity of a physician treating a person suffering from a disease, Madison used aspects of the Medical Case Presentation to achieve his goal for “individual freedoms”.
-He described the “symptoms” (vices) of the political system of his time; study the history of political institutions, offer an assessment of the problem and provide differential diagnosis, engages in compromise, created a treatment plan, and then monitored and adjust the treatment plan to changing data and environment.
+As a physician I found Madison’s use the disease metaphor particularly intriguing.
+In particular what inspired me was Madison’s ability to communicate through the Federalist papers his reasoning for the constitution.
+Similar to the activity of a physician treating a person suffering with a disease, Madison used aspects of the Medical Case Presentation to achieve his goal for “individual freedoms”.
+He described the “symptoms” (vices) of the political system of his time; study the history of political institutions, offer an assessment of the problem and provide differential diagnosis, engage in compromise, created a treatment plan, and then monitored and adjusted the treatment plan to changing data and environment.